Lagrange

 Life in Lagrange is deeply connected to the land and sea, with the local Karajarri community maintaining strong ties to Country and traditional culture.
 The area is renowned among four-wheel-drive enthusiasts and anglers for its pristine and largely undeveloped beaches, exceptional fishing grounds, and proximity to the Great Sandy Desert coastal fringe.
 Basic amenities are limited within the locality itself; residents rely on Broome, approximately 120 kilometres to the north, for services, shopping, and healthcare.

-Lagrange falls under postcode 6725 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Pilbara (Mining and Pastoral) electorate.
+Lagrange falls under postcode 6725 and is governed by the Broome Council (Local Government Area).
+For federal elections, residents vote in the electorate of Durack, while state elections fall under the Pilbara (Mining and Pastoral) electorate.

 📍 Location